 Connect to Confluence (wiki) or Team Calendars for Confluence to link project documentation to stories and epics, centralize your team leave, and more.

 Connecting Jira Software to your collaboration tools

-- You need to be a Jira administrator to connect Jira Software to Confluence.
+Note that you need to be a Jira administrator to connect Jira Software to Confluence.
 You will need to be an administrator for Confluence as well.

-If you have Jira Software, Hipchat, Confluence, and Team Calendars for Confluence, you can use them together to build stronger user stories and better plans for sprints or releases, while streamlining your team's work.
+If you have Jira Software, Confluence, and Team Calendars for Confluence, you can use them together to build stronger user stories and better plans for sprints or releases, while streamlining your team's work.
 Create meeting notes on the fly, wrap up a sprint with a retrospective report, and more.

 If you have linked your Jira Software instance to a Confluence instance, you can create and link Confluence pages to your epics.
 For example, you may want to link your epic to a specification or design document in Confluence.

 Team Calendars for Confluence acts as your single source of truth for managing team leaves, tracking projects, and planning events.
 If you have Team Calendars installed in Confluence, planning your sprints around leaves and events is even easier.
 Add a sprint event to your team's calendar in Confluence, and as you plan your sprints, you will be able to see whether team leaves or events will impact your work.

 If you have linked your Jira instance to a Confluence instance, you can create and link Confluence pages to your sprints via Jira Software.
 For example, you may want to write up the sprint meeting notes in Confluence and link them to the sprint.
 You may also want to write your team's retrospective notes in Confluence and link them to the Sprint Report for the completed sprint.